 Charles Holley, the retired CFO of Walmart, has even said that for every extra second that gets added to its average checkout transaction time, the company has to pay an additional $12 million in cashier wages.
-So, when the food retailer announced in June 2020 that it was testing out ‘self checkout only’ stores, it seemed like the only logical thing to do.
+So, when the food retailer announced in June 2020 that it was testing out ‘self-checkout only’ stores, it seemed like the only logical thing to do.
 At Walmart, when customers are done shopping, they have an option to go to any checkout lane, scan the items, hold their phone over the QR code on the register, and pay using the store’s payment app called Walmart Pay.

 We live in an era when a smartphone, for most, has become more like an additional limb than a tech tool.
 A customer may forget their wallet at home, but it’s unlikely that they will step out without their trusted phones.
 Therefore, even if the customer makes the unpleasant discovery of their wallet being missing while standing in the checkout line, they can always use the pay by phone option to make the purchase instead of furiously rummaging through their handbag or pockets and holding up the queue.
-All in all, accepting mobile payments will only make the checkout process more quick for you and your customers.
+All in all, accepting mobile payments will only make the checkout process quicker for you and your customers.

 7. Can a mobile wallet do anything except make payments?

 Though the primary function of a digital wallet or a mobile wallet is to offer unparalleled speed and convenience to customers as they make purchases, leading-edge mobile payment solution providers pack their payment devices with a host of value-add features.